As Russia’s war expands, a Ukrainian tourist hub becomes a refuge for the displaced

 But the border crossings, with days-long waits, are daunting.
 Temperatures dropped over the weekend, and it began to snow, bringing more misery for an estimated 30,000 people who were lining up in cars or on foot at the region’s train stations and crossings with Poland.

-“Nobody wants to leave their home,” said Anatoly Mudrianyets, 55, who wept as he told the story of their escape, leaving behind what he described as an idyllic, self-sufficient life on their farm with 150 cherry trees, two cows, two bulls and 100 chickens.
+“Nobody wants to leave their home,” said 55-year-old Anatoly, who wept as he told the story of their escape, leaving behind what he described as an idyllic, self-sufficient life on their farm with 150 cherry trees, two cows, two bulls and 100 chickens.
 But getting his family to safety was more important.

 “We just grabbed a backpack, documents, vests, underpants,” he said.
 His 11-year-old son, Ilya, brought a book.
 A few games were thrown in.